mariusbbo/FYS4150/Project 2/README.md

 Project2.cpp
 ----
 C++ code that does all tasks in Project 2.
-Contains a function creating a tridiagonal matrix called create_tridiagonal.
-Another function, called max_offdiag_symmetric, computes the maximum off-diagonal element of this matrix.
-Then the matrix and this value are used in a function called jacobi_rotate which performs Jacobi's rotation method.
-A function called jacobi_eigensolver runs jacobi_rotate until convergence is reached.
+Contains the following functions included in Jacobi's rotation algorithm

+- create_tridiagonal: Creates a tridiagonal matrix A.

+- max_offdiag_symmetric: Computes the maximum off-diagonal element of A.

+- jacobi_rotate: Performs Jacobi's rotation method.

+- jacobi_eigensolver: Runs jacobi_rotate until convergence is reached.

 Other functions were added to sole the problems in the project:

 - analytical_eigvals_and_eigvecs: Computes eigenvalues and eigenvectors analytically, used to compare analytical results